futel/futel.net/README.md

 - Open `http://localhost:4000` in your browser to preview the site
 - As you make changes the site should rebuild itself automatically.

 ## Making commits

 To make a change to the site

 - Fork the repo: [https://github.com/futel/futel.net](https://github.com/futel/futel.net)
 - Checkout the `gh-pages` branch
-- Start Jekylll per the previous section to preview your changes in real-time and make your changes
+- Start Jekyll per the previous section to preview your changes in real-time and make your changes
 - When you're done with your changes create the commit and push it to your forked repo on GitHub
 - Go to the **Pull Requests** tab in your forked project click the **New pull request** button.
 Make sure that you're creating a pull request from your `gh-pages` branch and requesting to merge it into futel.net's `gh-pages` branch.
 - GitHub should tell you if it's possible to auto-merge.
 When it's done click **Create pull request** to submit  your proposed changes.